Trump hears restaurant owners’ worries, sees good days ahead

 Restaurant owners said they appreciated that the government had acted swiftly on assistance efforts, but cautioned that even opening up to more customers would not necessarily mean a return to profits because they’ll be serving fewer customers.

-They called for extending the eight-week period in which they must spend their Paycheck Protection Program loans to 24 weeks.
-That would give them more time to adjust to the new customer constraints they face as states place limits on how many people can dine at restaurants.
+They called for extending the eight-week period in which they must spend their Paycheck Protection Program loans in order to have the loans forgiven.
+An extension to 24 weeks would give them more time to adjust to the new customer constraints they face as states place limits on how many people can dine at restaurants.

 “We rely on social interaction so it makes us really unique that we were hit hard quickly, and it’s going to make our comeback really difficult,” said Melvin Rodrigue, president and chief executive of Galatoire’s Restaurant in New Orleans.